DevOps-Group-B/MiniTwit_Report/report/report.md

 ---
 ## 4 Use of Generative AI - broh
 The biggest uses of LLM models was for the migration of data, setting up High Availability setups as well as different architectures regarding IaC.
 We used Gemini 3.0 Pro chat to help use genereate the SQL scripts to manually go on the database server to correct the type missmatchs.
 It was very succesful.
 Secondly we also used LLMs when migrating from Vagrant to Terraform.
 We use Github Copilot with the "auto" model selected.
 This made it possible for the model to use agents, making it able to see the whole codebase and look into files for missing information.
-This was however a frustrating experience as the agent created large changes that we have a hard time understanding.
+This was however a frustrating experience as the agent created large changes that we had a hard time understanding.
 It also just didn't work most of the time.
 Some examples can be seen here: This was the same experience when setting up the High Availability setups.

 Commit [16bcff9](https://github.com/DevOps-Group-B/MiniTwit/commit/16bcff94dc48f949be449ff45df60305c4f148b4)